mesoProgram Team

 Matthew Russell

-(PhD Student / Lab Technician)
+(PhD Candidate / Lab Technician)

 LinkedInMatthew Vincent Russell is a PhD student in Biosystems and Agricultural Engineering at the University of Kentucky.
 Matthew was born in McCook, Nebraska but moved shortly after to Sioux Falls, South Dakota.
 For his bachelor’s degrees, Matthew…